 To complete this preparation at Fitchburg State, the following courses are recommended:

 - Mathematics (Applied Statistics and Calculus): MATH 1300, 1700, 2300

 - English – Writing I and II and possibly two additional courses

 Pharmacy, physician’s assistant, dentistry (some), and certain other programs may also require microbiology.
 It is strongly recommended that students also take courses in cell biology, genetics and developmental biology, if possible.

 While it is recommended that students follow the B.S. biology/health sciences program, pre-health professional students can major in any of the available majors at Fitchburg State.
 However, since many of the above courses are required courses for the biology major, it is likely the student will choose to major in biology.
 Careful planning is required to complete the required coursework in a timely manner with an excellent grade point average.

-- Dr. Matthew Zanghi for completing his residency in internal medicine at the University of Massachusetts School of Medicine, Worcester, MA
+- Brian Brisebois for starting medical school at the University of Massachusetts School of Medicine.

 Volunteer opportunities are available at Fitchburg and Leominster hospitals.
-Contact Volunteer Services.
+Complete the form at Volunteer Services.

 Internship/Shadowing opportunities are available at Community Health Centers in Fitchburg, Gardner, and Barre.
-See Dr. Govindan
+Contact Career Services.

 Pre-Medical Advisor: Dr. Meledath Govindan